Aotearoa Television Network: History

 ATN originated in early 1996, when Te Māngai Pāho (TMP) invited tenders for a trial Māori-language television service to operate under a UHF licence in Auckland.
 The winning bid — led by Puhi Rangiaho, Tawini Rangahau, Morehu McDonald, Robert Pouwhare, and Tukuroirangi Morgan — was announced on 7 March 1996.
 Broadcasting began on 1 May as a pilot service, which was formalised in October that year as a regular regional station.
 Among the requirements were a minimum daily schedule of three hours, thirty minutes of which were original content, and maximum advertising and promotional content at eight minutes per hour.
 The station operated from 5pm to 10:30pm on weekdays and 6pm to 10:30pm on weekends.
 The news were in Māori, while othe rprogramming was presented in a mix of Māori and English.

 Due to TMP’s limited budget, ATN operated with only a 500-watt transmitter, resulting in weak or non-existent reception across much of its intended catchment area.

 ATN was notable for placing Māori-language programming in primetime slots — a contrast to earlier efforts such as Te Karere, which had been broadcast in less prominent timeslots, as well as TV One dropping Te Karere on days when cricket matches were shown, or dropping it altogether at Christmas.
-Its evening news programme wasTe Heteri.
+Its evening news programme was Te Heteri.
 A scandal emerged on the 14 November 1996 edition, after an interview provided incorrect facts about Tainui Development Ltd., putting its operations in jeopardy.

 In 1996, ATN also briefly owned Max TV after acquiring production company Vidcom from Reston Griffiths.